LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Experiments

 \subsection{Comparison with Sequential Optimization}

-In this section, we conduct a comparative analysis between our LitESNNs and the SNNs optimized using the sequential scheme on CIFAR-10 dataset to validate the effectiveness our joint optimization scheme.
+In this section, we conduct a comparative analysis between our LitE-SNNs and the SNNs optimized using the sequential scheme on CIFAR-10 dataset to validate the effectiveness of our joint optimization scheme.
 The comparison models are derived by sequentially performing neural architecture search (A), pruning (P), quantization (Q) and timestep selection (T).
-The methods used in each step follow the corresponding scales of LitESNNs.
-We also conduct a comparison of the total time required to design the network from scratch (including search and retraining).
+The methods used in each step follow the corresponding scales of LitE-SNNs.

-As shown in Table \ref{joint}, the three versions of LitESNN consistently outperform models that are derived from sequential optimization, achieving higher accuracy with comparable model sizes and Bit-SynOps.
-Since each step in sequential models applies the same methods as LitESNNs, their inferior accuracy and longer design time demonstrate the effectiveness of our joint optimization.
+As shown in Table \ref{joint}, the three versions of LitE-SNN consistently outperform models that are derived from sequential optimization, achieving higher accuracy with comparable model sizes and Bit-SynOps.
+Since each step in sequential models applies the same methods as LitE-SNNs, their inferior accuracy and longer design time demonstrate the effectiveness of our joint optimization.
 It is worth noting that the small-scale sequential model suffers a substantial accuracy loss.
 This can be attributed to its high sparsity of 90\%, making it sensitive to parameter adjustments.
-Small changes in parameter values arising from subsequent quantization may have a large impact on the network.
-Whereas our joint optimization takes into account the intertwined effects of various compressive factors, thereby effectively mitigating accuracy degradation.
+Small changes in parameter values due to subsequent quantization can significantly impact the network.
+Whereas our joint optimization considers the intertwined effects of various compressive factors, thereby effectively mitigating accuracy degradation.